CLyseT/VBA-Challenge-CDT/README.md

 6/9/21
 Inserted new code to extract data from all worksheets Worksheets are now updated with the ws code for all worksheets

+Worksheets also now include interior color index for the combined data